Meet some of our current students. Learn why students chose Hopkins, the research they’re pursuing and their experiences while in the program.

 Susan Christiansen is applying her passion for reproductive health and economics to her research.
 She hopes her dissertation will focus on making an economic argument for increased family planning access.

-Maisha Huq, MSPH Student
+Danielle Gaskin, MSPH Student

-Jessica Jones, PhD student
+Jessica Jones, PhD Student

 I have a commitment to the health of children in the United States.
 My research to date has focused on critical child health issues such as breastfeeding, medical home access, systems of care for children with special health care needs, and autism.
 Through my work as a project officer at the Maternal and Child Health Bureau, I expanded grant programs to increase analytic capacity among state and local MCH programs.
 Additionally, I worked extensively to preserve and improve the National Survey for Children’s Health, as it provides invaluable data on the health of children within the United States.